Annuities: Do You Need Guaranteed Income In Retirement?

 Rick Sweeney, director of insured solutions at RBC Wealth Management, says many clients are worried about outliving their savings and some will turn to an annuity to protect against that.
 In addition to guaranteed lifetime income, some clients purchase annuities to give them downsize protection.

-Typically the annuities are part of a well-diversified plan that includes different streams of income, he says.
+Typically, the annuities are part of a well-diversified plan that includes different streams of income, he says.

 “Annuities are not well suited for everybody," adds Eftekhari.
-“When you are sitting down reviewing the paperwork (with annuities), it's at least a 40 or 50 page contract you are signing with the insurance company.
-Most people don’t have time to read the fine print only to realize after the fact what they purchased.”
+“When you are sitting down reviewing the paperwork (with annuities), it's at least a 40 or 50-page contract you are signing with the insurance company.
+Most people don’t have time to read the fine print, only to realize after the fact what they purchased.”

 A balanced approach

-Ultimately the best approach may be a balanced one, where you have a little bit of everything.
+Ultimately, the best approach may be a balanced one, where you have a little bit of everything.
 That’s the case for clients at Boldin, the maker of financial and retirement software.

 Of the company’s 41,000 PlannerPlus subscribers, roughly 3,000 have 100% of their expenses in retirement covered through guaranteed income.
-The average expenses covered by guaranteed income is 54%.
+The average expenses covered by guaranteed income are 54%.
 That is typically derived from Social Security, pensions and annuities.

 “What people try to do is have enough guaranteed income to cover necessary expenses like food, housing, insurance, health care and transportation, and use their investment portfolio for fun money such as travel, entertainment and gifting,” says Nancy Gates, lead educator & financial coach at Boldin.
-“The most important thing is to have a long term financial plan tailored to your personal circumstances.
+“The most important thing is to have a long-term financial plan tailored to your personal circumstances.

 Related content